-DEFINITIONS and SCOPE
+DEFINITIONS

-Sexual misconduct includes a broad spectrum of behaviour.
+Sexual misconduct includes a broad spectrum of behaviours.
 Some incidents of sexual misconduct may also constitute a criminal offence under English law.
 Such incidents may be addressed through criminal proceedings, internal disciplinary proceedings, or, in some cases, both criminal and internal proceedings.

-Sexual Misconduct is defined as any unwanted conduct of a sexual nature which occurred in person or by letter, telephone, text, email or other electronic and/or social media and includes, but is not limited to, the following behaviour:
+Sexual Misconduct is defined as any unwanted conduct of a sexual nature which occurred in person or by letter, telephone, text, email or other electronic and/or social media and includes, but is not limited to, the following behaviours:

-- Engaging, or attempting to engage in a sexual act with another individual without consent; - Sexually touching another person without their consent; - Conduct of a sexual nature which creates (or could create) an intimidating, hostile, degrading, humiliating, or offensive environment for others including making unwanted remarks of a sexual nature; - Inappropriately showing sexual organs to another person; - Repeatedly following another person without good reason; - Recording and/or sharing intimate images or recordings of another person without their consent; and - Arranging or participating in events, which may reasonably be assumed to cause degradation and humiliation to those who have experienced sexual violence, for example inappropriately themed social events or initiations.
+- Engaging, or attempting to engage in a sexual act with another individual without consent: - Sexually touching another person without their consent; - Conduct of a sexual nature which creates (or could create) an intimidating, hostile, degrading, humiliating, or offensive environment for others including making unwanted remarks, innuendos of a sexual nature; - Inappropriately showing sexual organs to another person; - Repeatedly following another person without good reason: - Recording and/or sharing intimate images or recordings of another person without their consent; and - Arranging or participating in events, which may reasonably be assumed to cause degradation and humiliation to those who have experienced sexual violence, for example inappropriately themed social events or initiations. - Inappropriate use of authority for example using a position of power to solicit sexual favours or to engage in inappropriate behaviours.